Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Value function Lower Bound

 \subsection{Problem Reformulation}

-After relaxing the constraints of \eqref{eq:qcqp}, one can still get a suboptimal prediction performance guarantee in the worst case, which is also a performance lower bound to the original one-step DRPP.
+By adding auxiliary constraints to the predictor in \eqref{eq:qcqp}, one can still get a suboptimal prediction performance guarantee in the worst case, which is also a performance lower bound to the original one-step DRPP.
 Nevertheless, the choice of relaxation methods is delicate, which can greatly affect both the optimality gap and the computation efficiency.